Top 45 SQL Coding Interview Questions and Answers (with Tips)

 Q3.
 How can we count the number of records in a table?

 Sample Answer: We can count the total number of records in a table using the COUNT() function.
-This is useful for quickly getting an overview of how many entries exist.
+It is helpful for quickly getting an overview of the number of entries.

 SELECT COUNT(*) FROM employees;